rebelsky/csc207c/_labs/array-based-queues.md

 queues from CSC 207 2014F](https://www.cs.grinnell.edu/~rebelsky/Courses/CSC207/2014F/labs/priority-queues)

-The remaining exercises are new to this lab.
+The remaining exercises are new to this lab, which I think came from the spring 2019 section of 207.

 All of these materials were written by Samuel A. Rebelsky.